KIMSEONGRAN/Algorithm/README.md

 ## LeetCode (Add.22.10.12)

-- Two Sum
+- 1. Two Sum
+- 20. Valid Parentheses
-- Invert Binary Tree
+- 226. Invert Binary Tree
-- Root Equals Sum of Children
+- 771. Jewels and Stones `NEW`
-- Remove All Adjacent Duplicates In String
+- 1047.
+Remove All Adjacent Duplicates In String
-- Merge Nodes in Between Zeros
+- 1108.
+Defanging an IP Address `NEW`
+- 1281.
+Subtract the Product and Sum of Digits of an Integer `NEW`
-- Convert Binary Number in a Linked List to Integer
+- 1290.
+Convert Binary Number in a Linked List to Integer
+- 1302.
+Deepest Leaves Sum
+- 1342.
+Number of Steps to Reduce a Number to Zero `NEW`
+- 1365.How Many Numbers Are Smaller Than the Current Number `NEW`
+- 1431.Kids With the Greatest Number of Candies `NEW`
+- 1470.
+Shuffle the Array `NEW`
-- Maximum Twin Sum of a Linked List
+- 1480.
+Running Sum of 1d Array `NEW`
+- 1512.
+Number of Good Pairs `NEW`
+- 1528.
+Shuffle String
+- 1662.
+Check If Two String Arrays are Equivalent `NEW`
-- Merge In Between Linked Lists
+- 1669.
+Merge In Between Linked Lists
+- 1672.
+Richest Customer Wealth `NEW`
+- 1678.
+Goal Parser Interpretation `NEW`
+- 1688.
+Count of Matches in Tournament `NEW`
+- 1689.
+Partitioning Into Minimum Number Of Deci-Binary Numbers
-- Swapping Nodes in a Linked List
+- 1721.
+Swapping Nodes in a Linked List
   - 4일 소요...
-- Partitioning Into Minimum Number Of Deci-Binary Numbers
-- Shuffle String
+- 1773.
+Count Items Matching a Rule `NEW`
+- 1832.
+Check if the Sentence Is Pangram `NEW`
+- 1859.
+Sorting the Sentence `NEW`
+- 1920.
+Build Array from Permutation `NEW`
-- Partition Array According to Given Pivot
+- 1929.
+Concatenation of Array `NEW`
+- 2011.
+Final Value of Variable After Performing Operations `NEW`
+- 2114.
+Maximum Number of Words Found in Sentences `NEW`
-- Deepest Leaves Sum
+- 2130.
+Maximum Twin Sum of a Linked List
-- Minimum Sum of Four Digit Number After Splitting Digits
+- 2160.
+Minimum Sum of Four Digit Number After Splitting Digits
-- Valid Parentheses`NEW`
+- 2161.
+Partition Array According to Given Pivot
+- 2181.
+Merge Nodes in Between Zeros
+- 2194.
+Cells in a Range on an Excel Sheet `NEW`
+- 2235.
+Add Two Integers `NEW`
+- 2236.
+Root Equals Sum of Children
+- 2413.
+Smallest Even Multiple `NEW`
+- 2469.
+Convert the Temperature `NEW`

 ## 프로그래머스 (Add.22.09.23)